 Enter matiné shows!

-Find a screening without much people, a good children’s movie and watch your delighted child laugh with glee.
+Find a screening without many people, a good children’s movie, and watch your delighted child laugh with glee.

 Pro Tip: Go with two adults per toddler, and if your child is too young, every 30 minutes go outside for five minutes, even if your toddler doesn’t seem tired.
 (Unless she screams when you try to leave.)
 It’ll keep things fresh for everyone.